alicata/pc3/readme.md

 ![perc3ption](/docs/perc_vision.png)

+# pc3 - perception stream debugger
-Perception tool to continuously reveal the hidden structure and failure modes in streams of depth sensing or procedurally generated 3d data.
+Tool to continuously reveal the hidden structure and failure modes in perception streams of various nature, like semiconductor depth sensing captures, embedding vectors from computer vision neural networks, etc...

 ## Overview
 Vision sensors deployed in the field or live experiments often require debugging or real-time inspection of failure modes.
-Typical visualizers are designed for offline datasets, simple localy connected device and observed as a generic blob (i.e point cloud), and ineffective tools to evaluate the contribution of individual samples to failure modes.
+Common visualizers are designed either for offline datasets, and also typically render a generic structure as point cloud.
+This appraoch is unsuitable for evaluating the contribution of individual samples to failure modes.
-This tool enables to deconstruct a stream and narrow down the contributing factors to failure modes.
-The tool works also with sensor streams encoded into an embedding vector, like in neural representations from vision networks.
+The pc3 tool enables to deconstruct a stream and narrow down the contributing factors to failure modes.
+The tool works also with sensor streams encoded into an embedding vector, like in neural representations from computer vision neural networks.

-## Use cases
-* stream visualization at multiple scales
-* inspection of sensing failures
-* debugging neural image embeddings
-* continuous observation of unreliable or laggy streams

 ## Features
 * batch or stream processing mode